Azure/azure-quickstart-templates/ibm-cloud-pak-for-data/README.md

 ```bash
 oc login
 ```
-Log into Openshift using the credentials created before (eg- clusteradmin, password).
+Log into Openshift using the credentials created during deployment.

 ## Troubleshooting